frgmt0/pocket-cli/README.md

 - **Version Control**: Built-in Git-like version control system that won't make you question your career choices
 - **Workflows**: Chain commands together for automation, because typing the same sequence repeatedly is soul-crushing
 - **Cards**: Extend functionality with plugins, for when the base features aren't quite enough
+- **Shell Integration**:
+  - Add shell extensions that load when your terminal starts, providing aliases and functions
+  - Create executable hooks that can be run directly with the `@name` command syntax

 ## Quick Start